 Give yourself the best chance of avoiding non-paying customers by collecting the data you need in a way that's easy to manage and record.

 Make sure customers are clear on your payment terms; for example, you might ask for one-third up front, one-third at the halfway point, and one-third once the job is completed—and don’t start work until you’ve collected the first payment.

-Many plumbers are scared to ask for payment up front.
-But consider this: We already pay for things like hotels and rental cars by securing the bookings with our credit card, so why should plumbing services be any different?
+Many plumbers can be concerned about asking for payment upfront.
+But consider this: We already pay for things like hotels and rental cars by securing the bookings with our credit card and putting down a deposit, so why should plumbing services be any different?

 6. Don’t trust the trustworthy.